HarshKunte/Frontend-Concepts-and-Interview-Questions/Basics/Basics.md

 ## 3. **What is the difference between == and === operators?**
 JavaScript provides both strict(===, !==) and type-converting(==, !=) equality comparison.
 The strict operators take type of variable in consideration, while non-strict operators make type correction/conversion based upon values of variables

+## 4. **What is a Cookie?**
+A cookie is a piece of data that is stored on your computer to be accessed by your browser.
+Cookies are saved as key/value pairs.

+## 5. **Why do you need a Cookie?**
+Cookies are used to remember information such as the user profile(such as username).